-I do advise my new families of temperament and potential suitability of each puppy, plus my recommendations for particular puppies with the reasons why.
+I do advise my new families on temperament and potential suitability of each litter, plus my recommendations for particular puppies with the reasons why.
 The final choice being with the new family unless I see a reason why not due to temperament match.

 I never reserve puppies on colour and sex, it is the temperament and suitability between puppy and the new home that is my top priority.
-I will never promise you will receive your first choice colour/sex.
+I will never promise you will receive a particular colour/sex.

 If it ever occurs that a puppy is to be kept back as a breeding potential then the breeder will always have first choice across the litter.

 HOW ARE YOUR PUPPIES SOCIALISED?

-My puppies are raised in my home via the Puppy Culture programme and be used to the noise of the daily hoovering, radio, doors banging and the general comings and goings of a household.
+My puppies are raised in my home via the Puppy Culture programme and are used to the noise of the daily hoovering, radio, doors banging and the general comings and goings of a household.

 The puppies are picked up and held in different positions everyday, exposed to different walking surfaces and a rotation of different play toys.
 When in the garden the puppies will interact with my adult dogs, explore the garden; hear planes, neighbours and general outdoor noises.

-Puppies are encouraged in toilet training early on and will be exposed to as much as possible to allow them to cope with the transition to your home and to develop their steady, companionable, resilient temperaments.
+Puppies are encouraged in toilet training early on and will be exposed too as much as possible to allow them to cope with the transition to your home and to develop their steady, companionable, resilient temperaments.

-Every puppy I have bred has settled into their new surroundings wonderfully due to the daily care and socialisation effort I have put into the pups.
+Every puppy I have bred has settled into their new surroundings wonderfully due to the daily care and socialisation effort I have put in.

 WHAT DO I RECEIVE WITH MY PUPPY?